-The purpose of the project is to mentor students through their journey of cultural self-discovery.
-Following the research period, students will be assisted by Aboriginal artists to carve and burn the symbols and words specific to their heritage onto the standing poles situated in the central courtyard of Ginninderry’s multipurpose community centre, The Link.
+The purpose of the project was to mentor students through a journey of cultural self-discovery.
+Following the research period students assisted the artists to paint symbols specific to their heritage onto the standing poles situated in the central courtyard of Ginninderry’s multipurpose community centre, The Link.
 Here the poles and their culturally significant markings will not only serve as a physical reminder of the students’ heritage, but also of the region’s diverse cultural history.

 Further inspiration for the project came from Ngunawal Elder Wally Bell, who pointed out that while the Ngunawal people are the custodians of the ACT region, it is important for the Ginninderry project to pay homage to the many other tribal groups now living in the ACT region.

 The Ginninderry project team is very excited to host this initiative at the project’s multipurpose community centre, The Link.
 The poles will be officially unveiled with their markings at the Ginninderry’s Springfest community event on 14th October.